 At PV Heating & Air, we use the same combustion analyzer to verify proper venting.
 With this tool, we can use a fine measurement of pascals (the relevant unit of measurement for this application) to make sure the furnace is venting as it should.

 This is where you check to see that the furnace isn’t overheating your home.
 When we check temperature rise, we’re also making sure that the airflow is set so that the furnace can heat within a range appropriate to its design.

 Performing this step — and performing it correctly — extends the lifespan of your HVAC system and helps you avoid service calls down the line.

-Keep in mind that checking temperature rise and performing combustion analysis should really be happening in tandem.
-Changes to temperature rise can impact the combustion process, so you have to be constantly analyzing combustion while making any adjustments.
+Keep in mind that checking temperature rise and performing combustion analysis should be happening in tandem.
+Changes in temperature rise can impact the combustion process, so you have to be constantly analyzing combustion while making any adjustments.

 There’s a whole laundry list of little checks that most HVAC companies do manage to remember.
 You’ve got to do those, too.
 They include things like: